 “In my counseling sessions with families who were in need of a kidney transplant, I explained to them that, according to the evidence such as figures extracted from articles and kidney transplant centers, it is proven that life of people who had a kidney transplant from a deceased donor is longer than those who received a kidney from a living donor.
-This matter caused several families to buy transplanted kidney, preferably from a cadaver”(Nurse Consultant 2).
+This matter caused several families to purchase a transplanted kidney, preferably from a cadaver”(Nurse Consultant 2).

 Empathy

-This theme was extracted from the two other categories; mutual understanding and continued support of the individual and the families.
-Families with brain-dead patient have experienced various reactions ranging from denial, resistance and, ultimately, depression and acceptance of the reality.
-In fact, some nurses understanding the mourning stageswere consulting familiesand by accepting those in each of these stages prepared them to accept the reality.
+This theme was extracted from the two other categories; mutual understanding and continued support of the individuals and the families.
+Families of brain-dead patients experienced various reactions ranging from denial, resistance and, ultimately, depression and acceptance of the reality.
+In fact, some nurses familiar with mourning stages consulted families and by accepting those in each of these stages prepared them to accept the reality.
 "When I saw that the mother is not ready to accept the brain death of her child, we calmed her.
-After several days and tolerance she accepts that her son was brain dead.
-After this stage we talked to her about organ donation which was very effective. "(Nurse Consultant 3)
+After several days and tolerance, she accepted that her son was a brain dead.
+After this stage, we talked to her about organ donation, which was highly effective. "(Nurse Consultant 3)

-Nurses, in fact, with continued support from the donor or recipient of kidney families play an important role in the decision making to donate or receive a kidney transplant from a brain dead patient or cadaver.
+Nurses, in fact, with continued support from the donor or recipient of kidney families play an important role in the decision- making to donate or receive a kidney transplant from a brain dead patient or cadaver.

 "Let me thank Ms. Mohammadi (nurse), she was with us and gave us consolation all time long during my son’s stay in the hospital.
-Even after organ donation she participated in the funeral ceremony and made a link with my family" (mother of a brain dead child).
+Even after organ donation, she participated in the funeral ceremony and created a link with my family" (mother of a brain dead child).

-"When I went to organ transplant unit to receive a transplanted kidney, I had no money to buy any.
-But, Ms....
-(Nurse) With her continuous support booked me on the list to receive donated kidney."
-(Seeking kidney patient)

 Mediation

-This theme was extracted from two categories of nurse mediation between families and physician and nurse mediation between donor families and recipients of transplanted kidney families.The nurses as a bridge connect different people, including; physicians, families, kidney donors, and the recipient’s.
+This theme was extracted from two categories of nurse mediation between families and physician and nurse mediation between donor families and recipients of transplanted kidney families. nurses as a bridge connect different people, including; physicians, families, kidney donors, and recipient’s.

 ”When we talked to family members of organ donors who had previously been consulted by trained nurses, they accepted us easily.
-Nurses can be a good bridge between us and the families who have to decide organ donation.”
+Nurses can be a good bridge between us and the families who have to decide an organ donation.”
 (Physician 1)

-Another important role of nurses was communicating between the donors and the family members of the recipient.
-In these circumstances, nurses as mediators were talking about their expectations and demands of families and a relative agreement was established among them.
+Another important role of nurses was to communicate between the donors and the family members of the recipient.
+In these circumstances, nurses as mediators discussed their expectations and demands of families and a relative agreement was established among them.

 Motivation in the Individual and Family Members

-This theme was from two categories, to motivate for kidney donation and motivation to accept a donated kidney in spiritual, financial and social dimensions.In order to create a spiritual motivation, various activities were guided and managed by the nurses.
+This theme was extracted from two categories, motivation for kidney donation and motivation for accepting a donated kidney in spiritual, financial and social dimensions..

 "People who sent their beloved ones with informed consent to the operating room for organ donation were invited to talk to other families with brain-dead patient about their own experience.
 It was important to create a sense of philanthropy and motivate them spiritually ".

-Another nurse's role in creating motivation was to involve families in grassroots organizations, improving cultural backgrounds and setting up virtual sites in the community.
+Another role of nurse in creating motivation was to involve families at grassroots organizations.

 “In the organ donation unit we prepared a list of candidates for organ donation.
-In forums, meetings and conferences donors were introduced as a hero. "(Nurse Consultant 4)
+In forums, meetings and conferences donors were introduced as heroes. "(Nurse Consultant 4)